Renovating This Summer? Here’s What to Know About Plumbing for Kitchens and Baths

 - 2 min read

-Planning a kitchen or bathroom renovation this summer?
+Are you planning a kitchen or bathroom renovation this summer?
 While you may be focused on tiles, cabinets, and fixtures, don’t overlook one of the most critical elements of your remodel: the plumbing.

 1. Start with a Plumbing Inspection